REGISTRATION IS CURRENTLY OPEN FOR ALL STUDENTS!

 - New undergraduate first-year and transfer students may complete this application before registering for January classes.

-- To register in person, visit the Office of Student Financial Services (SFS), located in 206 Memorial Hall, South Campus.
+- To register in person, visit the Office of Student Financial Services (SFS), located in Room 206 Memorial Hall, South Campus.

-- January housing is available to current Hofstra students - if you plan to also live on campus in the spring.
+- January housing is available to current Hofstra students, if you also plan to live on campus in the spring.
 Students interested in applying for housing, please click here:

 - Continuing Students and/or